© All Rights Reserved eTRAVEL

-You can experience 'real' Edinburgh by walking down Leith Walk (or hopping on a bus).
+You can experience the 'real' Edinburgh by walking down Leith Walk (or hopping on a bus).
 Leith has lots of bars such the infamous Port o' Leith (expect dancing on the bar Friday and Saturday night) and the quaint Roseleaf (cocktails in teapots).
 Young professionals tend to live in Leith as the council tax is unaffordable in The Old Town.
 On a nice day a stroll along Barnton beach is recommended.

 These neighbourhoods lie just north of New Town and contains the Royal Botanic Garden.

 South Queensferry rests at the foot of the Forth Rail Bridge on the banks of the Firth of Forth.
 There are many quaint restaurants along the shore as well as ferry docks that lead to numerous places around the Firth.

 Portobello Beach is a quick bus ride out of the city.
 If you do like to be beside the seaside this is the place for you.